Leutnant Edmund.

 Plan.

 A comment from Corporal Hein Serverloh in his book 'Wn62' he states that after firing thousands of rounds, his ammunition was getting low and he had to use tracer rounds.
 These have every fifth bullet that lights up and can be seen at night, but also in day time.
-Seeing the tracer fire an American Destroyers targeted his position and started to blow it up.
+Seeing the tracer fire an American Destroyer targeted his position and started to blow it up.
 Thus the damage to the observation slit.
-Corporal Hein Serverloh was in a trench to the right of his officer Lt Ferking.
-Lt Ferking came out of his small observation and asked was I OK and I felt I was better off in the trench than in a bunker.
+Corporal Hein Serverloh was in a trench to the right of his officer Lt Frerking.
+Lt Frerking came out of his small observation and asked was I OK and I felt I was better off in the trench than in a bunker.
 After running low on ammunition and being wounded, he tried to escape by running up the hill away from the beach.
 He was captured late in the afternoon of D-Day.

 Corporal Hein Serverloh.